AxonIQ/reference-guide/setting-up/maven-dependencies.md

 This module provides integration with Spring Cloud for command distribution.

 ### Axon Spring Cloud Spring Boot Starter
-This module provides Spring auto-configuration on top of the `axon-jgroups` module
+This module provides Spring auto-configuration on top of the `axon-springcloud` module

 ### Axon JGroups
 This module provides integration with JGroups for command distribution.